open5e/open5e/content/srd/magic-items.md

 Usually found in a box or pouch, this deck contains a number of cards made of ivory or vellum.
-Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-­‐‑two.
+Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-­two.

 > Before you draw a card, you must declare how